ZigaVukcevicDev/knowledge/git.md

 Wildcards are supported, e.g. `git add '*.txt'` or you can add all files by `git add .`

 ### Commit

-`git commit`
+`git commit -m 'Some message'`

 Records changes to the repository.

-`git commit -m 'Some message'`

 By using `-m` flag, a custom message will be added with commit.

 ### Log